- The Intel® Distribution of OpenVINO™ is supported on macOS* 10.14.4 or higher versions.

 These steps are only required if you want to perform inference on Intel® Neural Compute Stick 2 powered by the Intel® Movidius™ Myriad™ X VPU.
 See also the Get Started page for Intel® Neural Compute Stick 2.

-For details, refer to the Homebrew documentation.
+For example, to install the

 Visit the Intel Distribution of OpenVINO Toolkit Inference Tutorials for Face Detection and Car Detection Exercises